juga0/autocrypt/doc/level1.rst

 - Both the To and From headers MUST be the address of the user account.

-- The Autocrypt Setup Message MUST contain an ``Autocrypt-Setup-Message: v1`` header.
+- The :term:`Autocrypt Setup Message` MUST contain an :term:`Autocrypt-Setup-Message`: ``v1`` header.

 - The Autocrypt Setup Message MUST have a ``multipart/mixed`` structure, and it MUST have as first part a human-readable description about the purpose of the message (e.g. ``text/plain`` or ``text/html`` or ``multipart/alternative``).

-- The second mime part of the message MUST have the content-type ``application/autocrypt-setup``.
-It consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored :rfc:`RFC 4880 Symmetrically Encrypted Data Packet<4880#section-5.7>`
+- The second mime part of the message MUST have the type :term:`application/autocrypt-setup`.
+It consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored OpenPGP symmetrically encrypted data packet.

 - There MAY be text above or below the ASCII-armored encrypted data in the second MIME part, which MUST be ignored while processing.
 This